arash2060/commento/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Note that this button deployment strategy only works when used from a github repository.

+The CI is run on gitlab and the results are reporte back (using https://github.com/SvanBoxel/gitlab-mirror-and-ci-action)

 ### Commento